linode/docs/docs/websites/hosting-a-website-ubuntu-18-04/index.md

   ErrorLog  /var/www/html/example.com/log/error.log
   CustomLog /var/www/html/example.com/log/access.log combined
 </VirtualHost>
 {{< /file >}}

-7. Save the changes to the virtual host configuration file by pressing **CTRL+X** and then pressing **Y**.
+1. Save the changes to the virtual host configuration file by pressing **CTRL+X** and then pressing **Y**.
 Press **ENTER** to confirm.

-8. Enable your new website, replacing `example.com` with your domain name:
+1. Enable your new website, replacing `example.com` with your domain name:

         sudo a2ensite example.com.conf

     This creates a symbolic link to your `example.com.conf` file in the appropriate directory for active virtual hosts.

-9. The previous command will alert you that you need to reload Apache to save the changes.
-Reload to apply your new configuration:
+1. Reload to apply your new configuration:

         sudo systemctl reload apache2

-10. Repeat steps 1-9 for any other websites you want to host on your Linode.
+1. Repeat Steps 1-8 for any other websites you want to host on your Linode.

 You've configured Apache to host one or more websites on your Linode.
 After you [upload files](#upload-files) and [add DNS records](#add-dns-records) later in this guide, your websites will be accessible to the outside world.